krob79/ProjectTen/README.md

-# ProjectTen
- Full Stack App with React and a REST API
+This is a project that demonstrates a Full Stack App with React and a REST API